This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Sake, red miso, wasabi and pickled ginger can all be found in the Asian section of most markets or in Asian specialty markets.
+Finding the ingredients: Sake, red miso, wasabi paste, and pickled ginger can usually be found in the Asian foods section of most grocery stores or at Asian markets.

-• Marinate the fillets at least 3 hours, overnight if possible.
+Give the fish time to marinate: Marinate the fillets for at least 3 hours, but overnight will give the best flavor.

 Nutrition